theblackwidower/CICE-Scheduler/README.md

 In this file, you can also enable the email function by changing EMAIL_ENABLED to true.
 This will allow the system to automatically send new users their account passwords.

 Next, change ADMIN_NAME and ADMIN_CONTACT to match the name and email address of the main admin user.
 Users will be directed to this email address to send messages regarding timetable conflicts, errors, and discrepancies.

+If the main database user account is set up as owner of all tables in the database, you can also set ALLOW_VACUUMING to true, allowing database vacuuming to be performed from the Administration page.
+However, this feature is not mandatory for normal operation.

 Finally, open modules/dblogin.php and edit the data within to match the PostgreSQL database settings, and user information.